Treating and Controlling Root Aphids

 How to Control Root Aphids Without Pesticides

-The first control to root aphids is to use the non-pesticide approach that can protect against soil contamination and possibly wind drift that can reach beneficial insects and pollinators that can lead to their injury or death.
+The first control to root aphids is to use the non-pesticide approach that can protect against soil contamination and possibly wind drift that can reach beneficial insects and pollinators, which can lead to their injury or death.

-- Make sure you’re growing healthy plants because healthy plants are more able to withstand and regain their vigor when facing garden pest or disease issues.
+- Make sure you’re growing healthy plants because healthy plants are more able to withstand and regain their vigor when facing garden pests or disease issues.

 - Check the roots of seedlings or plugs before repotting or planting to ensure there are no root aphids.